Discontinuity of Straightening in Anti-holomorphic Dynamics: I: Umbilical Cord Landing, and Conformal Conjugacy of Parabolic Germs

 \item Let $p_1$ and $p_2$ be two complex polynomials with parabolic fixed points at $0$ with multiplier $1$.
 If the two parabolic germs $p_1$ and $p_2$ at the origin are conformally conjugate, are $p_1$ and $p_2$ globally semi-conjugate or semi-conjugate from/to a common polynomial? \end{enumerate} \end{question}

-Conditions (1a) and (1b) on the parabolic germ of $p$ translate into corresponding conditions on its extended (lifted) horn map (such that its domain is maximal), i.e.\ they are real symmetric, or they commute with translation by $1/2$.
-This implies that the domains of the extended lifted horn maps are real-symmetric, or invariant under translation by $1/2$.
-Condition (2) implies that the horn maps of $p_1$ and $p_2$ at $0$ are in fact the same, up to pre and post composition by multiplications with non-zero complex numbers.
+Conditions (1a) and (1b) on the parabolic germ of $p$ translate into corresponding conditions on its extended horn maps (such that its domain is maximal).
+Indeed, Condition (1a) is equivalent to saying that the (suitably normalized) horn maps of $p\vert_{B(0,\epsilon)}$ at $0$ and $\infty$ are conjugate under the involution $1/\overline{w}$; and Condition (1b) is equivalent to the statement that the horn map of $p\vert_{B(0,\epsilon)}$ at $0$ commutes with $w\mapsto-w$ \cite[\S 2]{FL}.
+On the other hand, Condition (2) is equivalent to having the same horn maps for $p_1$ and $p_2$ at $0$, up to pre and post composition by multiplications with non-zero complex numbers.

-For an explicit polynomial $p$, it may be possible to check whether the restriction of $p$ in a neighborhood of $0$ is locally the second iterate of a holomorphic germ, by looking at the corresponding horn map at $0$, say $h^{-}$.
-All one needs to check for this is whether $h^{-}$ is of the form